The Scottish Fisheries Museum invites all children in Fife aged 3 - 14 to take part in its annual Art Competition!

 For information about the competition’s rules and details on how to enter, take a look at our Competition Information Pack .

 If you are looking for inspiration, our Inspiration Pack contains images and information about a series of objects from the museum’s collections.
-You can use these to find out more about the adventures of Saint Brendan, as well as the journeys undertaken by Scotland’s fisherfolk.
-Larger versions of the images in the resource can be found in our Photo Gallery.
+You can use these to find out more about the how fish has been branded, packaged and campaigned about in Scotland and the UK over the past 200 years.

-This year we are offering schools a special art workshops which are suitable for P1-7 classes.
-These can be delivered as part of a museum visit or directly into the classroom.
-During the workshop, classes will learn about Saint Brendan’s voyage, as told in the Navigatio Santic Brendani Abbatis, and will consider how events from this story have been depicted by artists past and present.
-Throughout the session, pupils will draw links between the adventures of Saint Brendan and both the voyages of Scotland’s fisherfolk, and their own personal experiences.
-The class will then use extracts from the Navigatio and their own imaginations to create their own unique artworks which relate to the competition’s theme.
-For more information about the workshops, please take a look at either our P1-2 Schools Pack , Our P3-5 Schools Pack , or our P6-7 Schools Pack .
+Alongside the Art Competition, We also offer special schools art workshops suitable for P1-7 classes.
+These can be delivered as part of a museum visit or as outreach in the classroom.
+During the workshop, classes will learn about how graphic design has influenced the types of fish we eat and helped drive environmental and sustainability campaigns.
+Throughout the session, pupils will draw links between the graphic design used in the museum’s collections, and their own personal experiences of logos and advertising.
+The class will then use examples from the collection and their own imaginations to create their own unique artworks which relate to the competition’s theme.
+For more information about the workshops, please take a look at either our P1-P2 Schools Pack, our P3-P5 Schools Pack, or our P6-P7 Schools Pack.

 If you have any questions or require any further information about the competition, please contact the museum’s Learning and Access Officer on 01333 310628 or firstname.lastname@example.org